-For a detailed description of our equity capital and additional information regarding our capital planning and stress testing process, including the Comprehensive Capital Analysis and Review (CCAR), the Dodd-Frank Act Stress Tests (DFAST), our internally designed stress tests, our internal risk-based capital assessment, our attribution of capital and contingency capital plan, see "Equity Capital Management and Regulatory Capital," in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q.
+For a detailed description of our equity capital and additional information regarding our capital planning and stress testing process, including the Comprehensive Capital Analysis and Review, the Dodd-Frank Act Stress Tests, our internally designed stress tests, our internal risk-based capital assessment, our attribution of capital and contingency capital plan, see "Equity Capital Management and Regulatory Capital" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2015 Form 10-K.

-For an overview of our risk management framework, including board governance, processes and committee structure, see "Risk Management and Risk Factors -Overview and Structure of Risk Management" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q.
+For an overview of our risk management framework, including board governance, processes and committee structure, see "Risk Management - Overview and Structure of Risk Management" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our 2015 Form 10-K.

-Measures of exposures and other metrics disclosed in this report may not be based on U.S. GAAP, may not be directly comparable to measures reported in our Quarterly Report on Form 10-Q or the 2014 Form 10-K, and may not be comparable to similar measures used by other companies.
+Measures of exposures and other metrics disclosed in this report may not be based on U.S. GAAP, may not be directly comparable to measures reported in our 2015 Form 10-K or 2014 Form 10-K, and may not be comparable to similar measures used by other companies.
 These disclosures are not required to be, and have not been, audited by our independent auditors.
-Our historical filings with the SEC and previous Pillar 3 and Regulatory Capital Disclosure documents are located at:
+Our historical filings with the SEC and previous Pillar 3 and Regulatory Capital Disclosure documents are located at: www.gs.com/shareholders.

-www.gs.com/shareholders.